What is preterm labor?

 Can anything be done to prevent preterm birth if I am at high risk?

 If you have had a prior preterm birth and you are planning another pregnancy, a preconception care checkup can help you get in the best possible health before you become pregnant.
 When you become pregnant, be sure to start prenatal care early.
-You may be referred to a health care provider who has expertise in managing high-risk pregnancies.
+You may be referred to a health care professional who has expertise in managing high-risk pregnancies.
 In addition, you may be given certain medications or other treatment to help prevent preterm birth if you have risk factors.
 Treatment is given based on your individual situation and your risk factors for preterm birth.

 What are the signs and symptoms of preterm labor and what should I do if I have any of them?